-This page is for fanfiction.
-Other types of fan work belong on the subpages of Fan Work (Fan Film, Fan Vid, Filk Song, and so on).
+This page is for the sub-medium of literature.
+Other types of fan work belong on the subpages of Fan Works (Fan Film, Fan Vid, Fan Music, Filk Song, and so on).
 We're working on moving the misplaced works — help Fan Films, Fan Vids, and others get to their correct index!

 Special note for authors of fanfics: The fact that you wrote the fic gives you no say in whether or not we have a write up on it, unless you create the page for it yourself.
 Furthermore, you do not have more say on the contents of the page than any other author.
 You quite expressly do not have the right to have our page taken down because you wish to disown your work or because you don't like the tropes we have found in it.
 The page here is ours.
 The fic is yours.
 Those are different things.

 - After-Action Report: A fan fiction based on a game.

 - Drabble: A fan fiction that is 100 words long.